Alfred Métraux

-Alfred Métraux (/fr/; 5 November 1902 – 12 April 1963) was a Swiss and Argentine anthropologist, ethnologist and human rights leader.
+Alfred Métraux (/fr/; 5 November 1902 – 12 April 1963) was a Swiss Argentine anthropologist, ethnologist and human rights leader.

+Métraux was praised by fellow anthropologist Claude Lévi-Strauss: "To begin with, it was Métraux who always took ethnography seriously, who tirelessly protected our science, and the Indians themselves, from the sometimes dangerous fantasies of the esthetes and the theoreticians.”

 Early life

 Born in Lausanne, Switzerland, Métraux spent much of his childhood in Argentina where his father was a well-known surgeon resident in Mendoza.
 His mother was a Georgian from Tbilisi.
 He received his secondary and university education in Europe, at the Classical Gymnasium of Lausanne, the École nationale des chartes in Paris, the École nationale des langues Orientales (Diplome, 1925).
 The École pratique des hautes études (Diplôme, 1927) and the Sorbonne (Docteur ès lettres, 1928).
 He also studied in Sweden, in Gothenburg's University and did research at the well-equipped local anthropological museum.

 Among his teachers were Marcel Mauss, Paul Rivet, and Erland Nordenskiöld.
 While he was still a student he entered into correspondence with Father John Cooper who introduced him to the American school of cultural anthropology.
 It is said that Father Cooper did not realize at first that his scholarly correspondent was only 19 and 20 years old.
 They actually met much later, when Métraux came to the United States; but Father Cooper seems to have had considerable influence on Alfred Métraux's thought.
 Métraux combined in his work the best of both the European and the American tradition of historical anthropology.